wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 toc: true
 ---

-This is a full tutorial on how to create, build and deploy a Holochain [0.0.117](https://github.com/holochain/holochain/releases/tag/holochain-0.0.117) app.
+This is a full step-by-step tutorial on how to create, build and deploy locally a Holochain [0.0.117](https://github.com/holochain/holochain/releases/tag/holochain-0.0.117) app.

+This tutorial does not explain how to use Holochain to build a meaningful app : it is rather a guide to help you set up a working local environment with an empty project, so that you can easily start your Holochain development journey.

-You will find detailed instructions to create a minimal working project from scratch, with only the mandatory dependencies.
+You will find detailed instructions to create a minimal working project from scratch, with only the mandatory dependencies, and then run it locally.

+The full code for this tutorial is available here : https://github.com/wimpheling/holochain-getting-started-example

 # Technical environment

-We will create a happ called AddTen, that has the very useful purpose of adding 10 to a number provided by the user as input.
+We will create a happ called `my-holochain-app`, that has the very useful purpose of adding 10 to a number provided by the user as input.
 It will consist of two main parts, **backend** and **frontend** :

 - The **backend** of the app is the proper P2P holochain application.
 It is the piece of software that will manage a shared DHT between all runing nodes.
 Like traditional backends, it will be in charge of data integrity, authorization/authentication etc.